Nia (NIA) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Nia Historical Price

-According to the latest data gathered on Nia live price page, the current price of Nia is 0.252853USD.
+According to the latest data gathered on Nia live price page, the current price of Nia is 0.228179USD.
 The circulating supply of Nia(NIA) is

 In the past 24 hours, Nia has shown a price movement of